Slavery in Portugal: Strategic adaptation and agency

+Legal cases and indigenous rights

+The case of Pedro de la Cruz in 1661 further illustrates the use of legal recourse.
+A slave from Bengal, he argued that his homeland was not an enemy of Portugal or Spain, rendering his enslavement illegitimate under the "just war" doctrine.
+The court ruled in his favor, ordering his release.
+Such cases highlight how enslaved individuals could leverage colonial legal systems to assert their rights.

+Indigenous groups like Filipinos, Japanese, Chinese, and Koreans, collectively referred to as "Indios Chinos," could claim freedom based on their status as native peoples of the East.
+However, debates persisted regarding the enslavement of "Muslim Indians" from regions like Mindanao, Jolo, and Brunei, which were in conflict with Christianized indigenous groups.
+In 1655, Pedro de Mendoza, enslaved during a war with Jolo Muslims, claimed his rights as an indigenous person, but his case remained unresolved, leaving his fate uncertain.

+Evolving colonial policy

+By 1672, a report to Mariana de Austria by prosecutor Fernando de Aro y Monterroso emphasized that "Indios Chinos" were free subjects of the crown, with increasingly strict prohibitions on their enslavement.
+These decrees extended protections to individuals from Islamic regions or Portuguese territories, reinforcing the legal framework against their enslavement.

 Banning

 Voices condemning the slave trade were raised early during the Atlantic Slave Trade period.
 Among them was Gaspar da Cruz, a Dominican friar who dismissed any arguments by the slave traffickers that they had "legally" purchased already-enslaved children, among the earliest condemnations of slavery in Europe during this period.

 From an early age during the Atlantic Slave Trade period, the crown attempted to stop the trading of non-African slaves.
 The enslavement and overseas trading of Chinese slaves, who the Portuguese prized, was specifically addressed in response to Chinese authorities' requests, who, although not against the enslavement of people in Macau and Chinese territories, which was common practice, at different times attempted to stop the transport of slaves outside the territory.
 In 1595, a Portuguese royal decree banned the selling and buying of ethnically Chinese slaves; it was reiterated by the Portuguese king on 19 February 1624, and, in 1744, by the Qianlong Emperor, who forbade the practice to Chinese subjects, reiterating his order in 1750.
 However, these laws were not able to stop the trade completely, a practice which lasted until the 1700s.
 In the American colonies, Portugal halted the use of Chinese, Japanese, Europeans, and Indians to work as slaves for sugar plantations, which was reserved exclusively for African slaves.

-The ban on importing slaves from Africa occurred in continental Portugal and Portuguese India through a 1761 decree by the Marquis of Pombal, not for humanitarian reasons, but mainly because they were needed in Brasil.
-The Atlantic slave trade was definitively outlawed altogether by Portugal in 1836, at the same time as other European powers, as a result of British diplomatic pressure.
-Slavery within the Portuguese colonies in Africa would only be definitively abolished in 1869, following a treaty between the United States and Britain for the joint suppression of the slave trade.
+In 1761, the Marquis of Pombal banned the importation of African slaves to Portugal and Portuguese India; this however was not intended as an anti-slavery measure, but to ensure the slaves went to Brazil instead.
+Portugal abolished its involvement in the Atlantic slave trade in 1836, primarily due to Brazil becoming independent and British diplomatic pressure.
+Finally, in 1869, slavery was abolished for good in the Portuguese Empire.